puppeteer/puppeteer/docs/api.md

 ### class: Request

+Whenever the page sends a request, the following events are emitted by puppeteer's page:
+- ['request'](#event-request) emitted when the request is issued by the page.
+- ['response'](#event-response) emitted when/if the response is received for the request.
+- ['requestfinished'](#event-requestfinished) emitted when the response body is downloaded and the request is complete.

+If request fails at some point, then instead of 'requestfinished' event (and possibly instead of 'response' event), the  ['requestfailed'](#event-requestfailed) event is emitted.

+If request gets a 'redirect' response, the request is successfully finished with the 'requestfinished' event, and a new request is  issued to a redirected url.

 [Request] class represents requests which are sent by page.
 [Request] implements [Body] mixin, which in case of HTTP POST requests allows clients to call `request.json()` or `request.text()` to get different representations of request's body.